 “Don’t be afraid to change payment methods within the app to maximize rewards earnings,” he says.

-If you have a card like Capital One® Savor® Cash Rewards Credit Card, for instance, which offers 4 percent back on dining, you have an opportunity to supersize cash back earnings by connecting it to a dining deal through the app.
+If you have a card like Capital One® Savor® Cash Rewards Credit Card, which offers 4% back on dining, you have an opportunity to supersize cash back earnings by connecting it to a dining deal through the app.

 Just pay attention to merchant codes when you’re spending to earn cash back with an investment app to make sure you get the most cash back possible.

 EvoShare and Acorns, for example, partner with Expedia and Airbnb, respectively.
 If you were using the Chase Sapphire Preferred® Card to book travel and take advantage of a cash back deal, you’d be OK since Chase codes those purchases as travel.

 Other travel cards, however, may not.
 In that scenario, you may only get cash back from the investing app, not your card.